Launch the default Windows app for a URI

 bingmaps:?cp=40.726966~-74.006076

 For more info, see Launch the Windows Maps app.
-To use the map control in your own app, see Display maps with 2D, 3D, and Streetside views.
+To use the map control in your UWP app, see Display maps with 2D, 3D, and Streetside views.
+If you're using Windows App SDK 1.5 or later in a WinUI app or other desktop app, you can use the MapControl.

 Messaging app URI scheme

-Use the ms-chat: URI scheme to launch the Windows Messaging app.
+Use the ms-chat: URI scheme to launch the Microsoft Messaging app.

 People app URI scheme